qiwi/repocrawler/packages/cli/README.md

 #### Tree report
 This report type shows for every package satisfying given `package` pattern:
 - list of repositories which use given package;
-- used min and max versions;
+- the used min and max versions;
 - usage count;
 - ratio as `usageCount`/`totalProjectsCount`.